sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 <!-- expect(drinks).toEqual(['coffee', 'tea', 'vodka']) -->

-I’m hesitant to say which one is more more readable.
+I’m hesitant to say which one is more readable.

 Let’s look at another example: